JoshuaKoh/async-werewolf/roles.md

 To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
 You win if the Werewolves win.
 The Werewolves don't know who you are, and you don't know who they are.

+## Silencer
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** Yes

+You're a human who is on the side of the Wolf team.
+Each night, you may choose a player to silence.
+The target will be unable to speak (no text, emotes nor reactions) in any chat, except to the moderator (they can still use any daytime abilities, if any).
+The same player cannot be targeted two nights in a row.
+At the start of the game, you'll be told who all of the Pack Hunters are, and the Pack Hunters will be told who you are.

+If you are targeted by the Silencer, the moderator will inform you that you are silenced before the end of the night.
+During that day, if you are asked to respond in any chatroom, you may only reply with the exact phrase "I am silenced." exactly ONCE.
+You will be able to speak again when night falls.

 ## Sorcerer
 * **TEAM:** Werewolf